UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 This page describes how to transfer files to Dardel, the HPC cluster at PDC in Stockholm.

+???- info "Visit the Rackham 2 Dardel Drop-in"

+    Every Tuesday at 11:15 (except for the month of July) there is online Rackham 2 Dardel Drop-in at Zoom with meeting ID 64896912764

+Please join us if you need assistance logging in to Dardel or migrating your data.

 ???- question "Why do I need this?"

     The Rackham cluster will be decommissioned at the end of 2024,